It’s shaping up to be one of the most memorable slots of the year; the Phantom of the Opera hits our casino on the 1st of November.

 The Phantom of the Motorway Service Station

-As weary travellers pull into their nearest Roadchef to find sustenance or simply the blessed relief of a toilet, beware the ghastly presence of the Phantom. if these innocent motorists knew that the Phantom was lurking somewhere in the vicinity, closely monitoring their behaviour, surely their heart would skip a beat.
+As weary travellers pull into their nearest services to find sustenance or simply the blessed relief of a toilet, beware the ghastly presence of the Phantom.
+If these innocent motorists knew that the Phantom was lurking somewhere in the vicinity, closely monitoring their behaviour, surely their heart would skip a beat.
 Or at the very least they might actually behave with some decorum in the cubicles, electing not to piss all over the seat, for instance.
 Good job Phantom.

 The Phantom of the Amusement Park